 - Pay and conditions Expand / Collapse

 Most jobs in the NHS are covered by the Agenda for Change (AfC) pay scales.
 This pay system covers all staff except doctors, dentists and the most senior managers.
 Adult nurses in the NHS will usually start at band 5 and work standard hours of 37.5 per week.
-With further experience, training and qualifications, they can apply for posts up to band up 9 in the most senior roles.
+With further experience, training and qualifications, they can apply for posts up to band 9 in the most senior roles.
 Terms and conditions can vary for employers outside of the NHS.

 - Where the role can lead Expand / Collapse